 Graduate Assembly Independence

-During the ASUC Elections, held on April 4th thru 6th, graduate students will vote on a ballot measure in support for or opposition to GA independence from the ASUC.
-The GA Governance Workgroup has determined that U.C.
+In 2018, after a year spent studying the issue, the GA Governance Workgroup determined that U.C.
 Berkeley graduate students will be better served by the GA as an independent organization separate from, but working in close solidarity with, the ASUC.
-Read on to learn more about the historical context for GA independence and why this is an important vote for the graduate student body.
+Read on to learn more about the historical context for GA independence.

 What is the ASUC?